 The food in Oaxaca is some of the very best in Mexico.
 Many of the most delicious foods are found in the markets, on the street, and in the small towns surrounding Oaxaca.

-Food highlights of Oaxaca include tlayudas (a large flat tortilla sometimes called a Mexican pizza), mole, lamb barbacoa, tasajo (a thin salty cured beef), tamales, and quesadillas made with squash blossoms or huitlacoche (an edible fungus that grows on corn, also called corn smut).
+Food highlights of Oaxaca include tlayudas (a large flat tortilla sometimes called a Mexican pizza), mole, barbacoa, tasajo (a thin salty cured beef), tamales, and quesadillas made with squash blossoms or huitlacoche (an edible fungus that grows on corn, also called corn smut).
 You’ll also want to keep your eyes out for chapulines (crispy fried grasshoppers) often sold at the markets.

 Tejate is made by grinding cocoa beans, maize, mamay pits, and rosita de cocoa which are flowers of the funeral tree (not associated with cocoa) and then blending it with water.